-What To Look For In President Trump's Tax Returns – If We Ever See Them
+What To Look For In President Trump's Tax Returns — If We Ever See Them

 A History Of Presidential Tax Returns

-"The underlying question is whether the president is like the rest of us – an individual who is subject to the laws of this nation, or whether the president has some sort of quasi-royal prerogative," Adler said. "...As a legal question, that really strikes at the heart of how we conceive of the office of the President of the United States."
+"The underlying question is whether the president is like the rest of us — an individual who is subject to the laws of this nation — or whether the president has some sort of quasi-royal prerogative," Adler said.
+"As a legal question, that really strikes at the heart of how we conceive of the office of the president of the United States."

-Richmond Pope said she'd like to know what's in those returns – and why Trump is fighting so hard to withhold them.
+Pope said she'd like to know what's in those returns — and why Trump is fighting so hard to withhold them.

-"I'm just curious, why the hesitation?
-Because I think that the hesitation has created, probably, more news stories than their needs to be.
+"I'm just curious — why the hesitation?
+Because I think that the hesitation has created, probably, more news stories than there needs to be.
 Because if they were just public, no one would probably think anything about it," she said.
 "It makes us curious because they're not, but I don't know if we'll ever know truly what the full story is."